-Discounted Weight Watchers Programs Available to State Employees
+Discounted Weight Watchers Programs Available to State Employees, Spouses and Adult Dependents

-The Commonwealth of Virginia and Weight Watchers are committed to helping Virginia Tech employees achieve their weight-loss goals and improve overall health by offering two options to employees: digital and digital + workshops.
+The Commonwealth of Virginia and Weight Watchers (WW) are committed to helping Virginia Tech employees, their spoude and their adult dependents achieve their weight-loss goals and improve overall health

 Need more information?